georgestam/oromi/_posts/2018-04-23-when-to-worry.md

 My father usually says, 'ocupata not precoupat'.
 It is difficult to tranlate this on eglish but ocupat means 'keep working', and a 'pre' is unncesiary.

-In a practical way, I like to evaluare risks, plan ahead and then have feith that everythink is going to work as plan, without worrying.
+In a practical way, I like to evaluate risks, plan ahead and then have feith that everythink is going to work as plan, without worrying.

-The simple fact of acknowledge a risk and do something about it is the enough level of worrying to take in my opinon
+The simple fact of acknowledge a risk and do something about it is the enough level of worrying to take in my opinon.

 ## Conclusion

 We do not have control of anything, but we always have some degree of input of anything that can happen.
 Applying a small action (or the 80/20 rule) to any event we worry about, is more than enough in most of the situations.